wp-plugins/cimy-user-extra-fields/README.txt

 [PICTURE]
 User will upload the image that is stored into his/her computer and the image will be copied into the server

-First of all you need a directory where all pictures will be stored, the directory MUST HAVE the same identical name of the plug-in directory and MUST BE placed under "wp-content" dir
+First of all you need a directory where all pictures will be stored, the directory MUST HAVE this name: 'Cimy_User_Extra_Fields' and MUST BE placed under: "wp-content" dir
-So if you for example didn't change the default plug-in directory then you must create <wp_dir>/wp-content/Cimy_User_Extra_Fields directory and give it 777 permissions if you are under Linux (or 770 and group to "www-data" if you are under Ubuntu Linux).
+example: /wp-content/Cimy_User_Extra_Fields directory and give it 777 permissions if you are under Linux (or 770 and group to "www-data" if you are under Ubuntu Linux).

 HOW TO USE AVATAR SUPPORT:
 Create the same directory needed for PICTURE support, avatars will be stored in a subdirectory and will not interfere with other pictures uploaded by the same plug-in